Sonic the Hedgehog 3 & Knuckles chronology and endings

 Alternative Sonic Endings

 However, if Sonic has not collected all the Super Emeralds, one of two possible alternate endings play, depending on his Chaos Emerald count.
-If Sonic has not collected all of the Chaos Emeralds, the game ends after the Great Eggman Robo and chase scene in Death Egg Zone.
+If Sonic has not collected all of the Chaos Emeralds, the game ends after the Kyodai Eggman Robo and chase scene in Death Egg Zone.
 Sonic loses the Master Emerald while falling through the stratosphere, and the final fade-to-black shows Robotnik chuckling beside the Master Emerald.

 On the other hand, if Sonic has all seven Chaos Emeralds, but not all of the Super Emeralds, then he enters Doomsday Zone as Super Sonic, eventually returning the Master Emerald to Angel Island as in the Hyper Sonic ending.
 Now the final sequence shows an Eggrobo rising out of a pile of wreckage (of other Eggrobos).
 The implication seems to be that this is the robot which goes on to fight Knuckles in the echidna's playthrough.
+In the stand-alone version of Sonic & Knuckles this is the "good" ending.

 Knuckles After Sonic?